tty47/torch/README.md

 Torch uses the Kubernetes API to manage the nodes, it gets their multi addresses information and stores them in a Redis instance, also, it provides some metrics to expose the node's IDs through the `/metrics` endpoint.

+Torch automatically detects Load Balancer resources in a Kubernetes cluster and exposes metrics related to these Load Balancers.
+The service uses OpenTelemetry to instrument the metrics and Prometheus to expose them.
+It uses the Kubernetes API server with a watcher to receive events from it.
+Then filters the list to include only services of type **LoadBalancer**.
+For each LoadBalancer service found, it retrieves the LoadBalancer public IP and name and generates metrics with custom labels.
+These metrics are then exposed via a Prometheus endpoint, making them available for monitoring and visualization in Grafana or other monitoring tools.

 ---

 ## Workflow